Skip to content

 Prospect homework

 This is what I do for every single prospect that I take to the sales process.
-There are specific homework or specific things that I need from the prospect in order for them to get that next stage or call with me.
+There is specific homework or specific things that I need from the prospect for them to get to the next stage or call me.
 I'll use this as a way to qualify people.
 From my perspective, if someone is not willing to spend five minutes filling out a questionnaire, are they willing to spend money on Hubspot in the first place?
 I send that to the prospect and it has to be completed before I go to the third stage, which is the discovery call.

-2. we may actually look to part ways as friends.
+- we may look to part ways as friends.
 If it's not a fit from your end or my end.

 Typically the prospect is satisfied with the outcome.
 Because they know what they're in for, what's going to happen and an opportunity to update if they don't want to speak to me anymore.